gitlabhq/gitlabhq/doc/articles/test_and_deploy_laravel_apps_with_gitlab_ci_and_envoy/index.md

 ## Configure the production server

-Before we begin setting up Envoy and GitLab CI, let's quickly make sure the production server is ready for deployment.
+Before we begin setting up Envoy and GitLab CI/CD, let's quickly make sure the production server is ready for deployment.
 We have installed LEMP stack which stands for Linux, Nginx, MySQL and PHP on our Ubuntu 16.04.

 ### Create a new user